 It does you no good to invest a lot of money in a school that is not accredited by appropriate agencies.
 Example: If you received training in medical coding from an unaccredited school, that credential isn’t worth much when you apply for jobs.

-StraighterLine itself is not a college.
-However, all of ACE CREDIT recommendations.are regionally accredited colleges - the highest level of accreditation possible.
+All of ACE CREDIT recommendations.are regionally accredited – the highest level of accreditation possible.
 Plus, all StraighterLine courses have received